waku-org/nwaku/docs/operators/quickstart.md

 for the most common use cases.
 For a more advanced configuration see our [configuration guides](./how-to/configure.md)

+To quickly set up a nwaku node on DigitalOcean, refer to this [guide](./droplet-quickstart.md)

 ## 1. Build

 [Build the nwaku node](./how-to/build.md)